Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics.rst

 The prerequisite for generating multiple sequence alignments (MSAs) is a collection of DNA/protein sequences.
 The user/researcher is responsibile to collect the sequences of interest and to format them so they can be used as an input to MSA programmes.

-Here, we will use the protein sequences of hemoglobin genes from man, mouse and chicken as an input to NGPhylogeny.
+Here, we will use the protein sequences of hemoglobin genes from human, mouse and chicken as an input to NGPhylogeny.
 For illustration, we will run the "One-click workflow" with default settings.

 1. Multiple sequence alignment (MSA)
 ------------------------------------